 Initial experience with single fraction SBRT for unresectable pancreatic cancer resulted in favorable local control rates but high rates of late gastrointestinal complications.
 Subsequent studies using fractionated SBRT have shown lower rates of late toxicity.
 A recent retrospective review of locally advanced pancreatic cancer cases in the National Cancer Database (NCDB) compared outcomes between 7,819 patients treated with conventional radiation with outcomes in 631 patients treated with SBRT.
-Two year overall survival was 16.3% with conventional radiation vs 20.3% in patients treated with SBRT (P < .001).
+Two-year overall survival was 16.3% with conventional radiation vs 20.3% in patients treated with SBRT (P < .001).
 This benefit was maintained in the propensity matched analysis.
 Another retrospective study compared outcomes in the NCDB between chemo alone, chemo plus EBRT, chemo plus IMRT and chemo plus SBRT.
 Median overall survival results were 9.9 months, 10.9 months, 12 months and 13.9 months, respectively.
 For the match propensity cohort, overall survival was superior with SBRT vs chemotherapy alone (P < .018).
+A recent systematic review and meta-analysis comparing conventional radiation with SBRT confirms these findings.
+The SBRT treated patients had a 2-year overall survival of 26.9% compared to 13.7% with conventionally fractionated radiotherapy.
+Acute toxicity was significantly lower for SBRT and late toxicity was equivalent.
 SBRT is considered medically necessary for the treatment of locally advanced, non-metastatic adenocarcinoma of the pancreas.